 Our main emergency department has 60 treatment spaces, including a 3-bed critical care resuscitation suite.
 In addition, we have a separate dedicated pediatrics emergency department with 10 treatment spaces staffed by physicians and nurses specially trained to care for children.
 We also have a 5-bed state-of-the art trauma unit staffed 24 hours a day, 7 days a week by a board-certified trauma surgeon leading a dedicated team with expertise in trauma care.

 Our emergency department is a New York State Primary Stroke Care Center, as well as a Level 1 Trauma Center certified by the American College of Surgeons.
 With cardiac catheterization and intervention cardiology readily available at all hours, we provide prompt, lifesaving care for those with acute heart attacks.
 We also have an outstanding program to provide prompt and aggressive care to patients with sepsis.

-The emergency department provides education and research experience for NYU Winthrop Hospital resident physicians as well as students from the NYU Long Island School of Medicine.
+The emergency department provides education and research experience for NYU Langone Hospital—Long Island resident physicians as well as students from the NYU Long Island School of Medicine.

 NYC Health + Hospitals/Bellevue

 In volume, variety, urgency, and complexity, Bellevue offers a rich array of medical and human challenges.
 The result is a uniquely rewarding clinical setting for the training of medical students, interns, residents, and fellows.

 As the core site for NYU Langone’s training programs, Bellevue is the primary location for clinical instruction, and is also a significant research hub.
 Our medical students complete much of their third-year clinical clerkship at Bellevue, and many fourth-year students complete subinternships and participate in clinical electives here.
 Residents in emergency medicine, internal medicine, surgery, pediatrics, and psychiatry rotate through Bellevue’s EDs.